lunamidori5/Midori-AI/content/subsystem/manager/updates.md

 weight = 5
 +++

+## 4/1/2024
+- Update 1: Added a new safety check to make sure the subsystem manager is not in the Windows folder or in system32

 ## 3/30/2024
 - Update 1: Fixed a bug with the subsystem ver not matching the manager ver and endlessly updating the subsystem